 This university is ranked at #2,309 in male to female diversity nationwide.
 The undergraduate population is comprised of 389 males and 1,561 females.

-Explore Male/Female Diversity at Adventist University of Health Sciences
+Analyze Male/Female Diversity at Adventist University of Health Sciences

-Would you prefer a college that attracts students from all across the U.S., or would you prefer a local college that mostly pulls students from your home state?
+Would you prefer a college that recruits students from all across the United States, or would you prefer a local college that primarily pulls students from your home state?

 Explore Nationwide Geographic Diversity